Lerryn: Ethy

 Ethy House is set in a landscaped park sloping down to the River Lerryn.
 The estate is of medieval origin and was developed in the 16th century by the Courtneys of Devon.
 The present house is a mid-19th-century remodelling of an 18th-century house which may have been by John Eveleigh of Lostwithiel.
 The southeast front is plain and of two storeys and seven bays.
 Ethy House, including the garden walls to north and east, is a Grade II* listed building.

 Ethy Wood

 During the late 1990s Ethy Wood was found to be an interesting site for lichens, and in 2013 a species new to England was found by lichenologist Neil Sanderson during a survey of the wood.
 Arthonia ilicinella was found on a small, slow-growing holly by the river, and is known from Ireland and western Scotland.
 Also found was Bacidia incompta, a species which has declined along with elms affected by Dutch elm disease.

 Literary associations

 Kenneth Grahame may have based the book The Wind in the Willows or Tales of the Riverbank on Lerryn, or at least the Woods around Lerryn Toad Hall could be Ethy Manor on the hillside above the village, and the Wild Woods might be Ethy Woods and The Great Wood now managed by the National Trust.
-The woods do have a magical quality and near a small wooden bridge by Ethy Rock there are some willows by the banks of the river, where Grahame may have sat and penned his story.
-It is possible that Fowey the large port on the River Fowey of which the River Lerryn is a tributary could be 'Troy Town'.